History of the Clinic

 My free time is very fitness oriented.
-I enjoy CROSSFIT and do extra running and swimming training for triathlon.
+I enjoy gym workouts, running and yoga.
 I do Saturday triathlon during Summer as much for the camaraderie as for the personal achievement.
 Travel is also a passion with holidays within Australia and overseas often on the agenda.

-At the end of 2017, myself and my husband Neil became sole owners of Murwillumbah Veterinary Clinic something that is both exciting and challenging.
-Neil now works in the office and is training in the role of Practice Manager.
+At the end of 2017, myself and my husband Neil became sole owners of Murwillumbah Veterinary Clinic, something that is both exciting and challenging.
+Neil now works in the office in the role of Practice Manager.

 Dr Christine Jenkins

 Bsc B.V.M.S – Murdoch University 2014

 Associate Veterinarian at Murwillumbah Veterinary Clinic

 My name is Christine Jenkins and grew up in the small town of Chinderah.
 I’ve always been surrounded by animals and would often be found hanging out or studying with our fur-family members (Honey our horse, Ringa our rottweiler cross or our many rabbits).